Municipal Review Procedures and Standards for Projects

 The second step is to find a parcel of land or specific location.
 The Brewer Land Use Code Section 307.1 establishes dimensional requirements for each zoning district such as minimum lot size, building setbacks, maximum structure coverage, and maximum building height.
 When acquiring right, title or interest in a parcel, whether it be an existing structure or vacant land, these standards apply (unless a waiver is on file or if the parcel is considered legal non-conforming).
 Check with the Brewer Code Enforcement Office to be certain for either of these items.
 Dimensional requirements must be met for any new construction and/or expansion of existing improvements.

 Now that you know your use and assuming you have a location in which your use is allowed with site plan approval….. the next step is review and approval by the Brewer Planning Board.
 To receive site plan approval, the applicant must demonstrate that the proposed activity complies with the applicable general performance standards and meets the site plan review criteria outlined in Article 6 of the Brewer Land Use Code (For a copy of this ordinance, please visit the City Clerk’s page or call the City Clerk at 207.989.7050).
+The Site Plan Application can be found here.
 The review elements include, but are not limited to, the following:

 - Adequate vehicular access to and into the site

 - Shoreland regulations